 The Rabbit Who Ate Las Vegas

-After seeing this surveillance photo, the A-Team decided to save the bikini girl instead.
+After seeing this surveillance photo, the A-Team decided to save the bikini lady instead.

 From Hannibal’s heart, I stab at thee!

 The clerk calls Gianni and his number one guy, Martel, to let them know something weird is going on, and so they tap Tony Vincent’s phone.
 Hannibal seems to have anticipated this, so Face calls him from the lobby and they talk in code, dropping the word “Langley” a lot.
 See, they want Gianni to think they’re actually federal agents!
 Elly the girlfriend is sent to Tony Vincent’s suite, and Hannibal becomes Special Agent Tony Vincent, who’s been working for years on a plan to take Gianni out.
 Elly fears Gianni and declines to help, but Murdock, playing a dimwitted, undersexed thug named “Bongo,” threatens Elly and she starts squawking after all.